cuiyongbo/InsideNginx/notes/ngx_signal_processing_note.rst

 Signal Processing Note
 **********************

+In nginx, processes are mainly of three kinds: master process, worker process and cache-related process.
+And master process loads configuration, launches workers, and performs non-stop upgrade etc. worker process is the main workhorse, processing income requests. and signals are used to communicate with them.
+For example to perform upgrade, ``SIGUSR2`` are send to master process, and master process would do some upgrade stuff when receiving this signal.

-In nginx, Following signals are handled with specific intentions, signals includes:
+Following signals are handled with specific intentions, including:

 .. code-block:: c